dankelley/whalestrike/docs/reference/dynamics.md

   A named list holding model parameters, created by [`parameters()`](https://dankelley.github.io/whalestrike/reference/parameters.md).

+## Value

+An List contain items named `dxsdt` (time derivative of ship location), `dvsdt` (time derivative of ship speed), `dxwdt` (time derivative of whale location) and `dvwdt` (time derivative of whale speed).
+These are computed by solving the dynamical system using Newton's second law, based on the known masses of ship and whale, and the forces involved in the collision.

 ## Details

 Given a present state (defined by the positions and velocities of ship